Google Translate Disclaimer

 These records must be available for the public at no charge and during regular business hours.
 Proper record keeping demonstrates you are doing your due diligence in adhering to all legislative requirements.

-If a public health inspector determines access to the system is sufficiently restricted and there is no risk to the public’s health, the site-specific directive for your SDWS may allow signs to be posted at service connections, taps or other water delivery devices warning the public not to drink the water.
+If a public health inspector determines access to the drinking water system is sufficiently restricted and there is no risk to the public’s health, the site-specific directive for your SDWS may allow signs to be posted at service connections, taps or other water delivery devices warning the public not to drink the water.

 Routine sampling of the water supply will not be required provided the warning signs remain posted as prescribed for your SDWS.